jumpinjackie/forge-e33-mod/design/LANDS.md

 ### Design Notes

  - In the game, the Flying Casino is a location where one can acquire an outfit for Monoco.
-It looks like cut content that was going to me more than what was in the final game (maybe a place to play various gambling mini-games?)
+It looks like cut content that was going to be more than what was in the final game (maybe a place to play various gambling mini-games?)
  - Mechanically, I've gone with replicating Gamble

 ## Flying Waters